 PMP Mind Maps are an amazing tool to learn about the PMBOK Guide ITTO (Inputs, Tools & Techniques, and Outputs).
 You just have to look at a picture for understanding the connections between a process, its constituent ITTO, and associated terms.
 Mind maps (or idea maps) can accelerate your learning and help you in passing the PMI (Project Management Institute) certification exams (CAPM and PMP).

 You can also download free PMP ITTO Process Chart for learning ITTO.
-It too will help you in your studies.
+It is 16 pages long and lists all the processes and ITTO in a tabular format It too will help you in your studies.

-PMP Mind Mapps and PMBOK Guide ITTO Learning
+PMP Mind Maps and PMBOK Guide ITTO Learning

 What Is Idea/ Mind Mapping Technique?